Milner Septic Services

 How Septic Systems Work

-How Septic Systems Work:
+How Septic Systems Work: A Homeowner’s Guide

 A septic system is an underground wastewater treatment system used in homes that are not connected to city sewer lines.
 Understanding how your septic system works can help you avoid backups, protect your property, and prevent costly repairs.